aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 ### Run Locally

-to developer and run locally we will use docker-compose to run all three images as seen below:
+To developer and run locally we will use docker-compose to run all three images as seen below:

 ```
 services: